 the significance of the Trail of Tears (1838) for the Cherokee and other native communities in the Southeast

-Key Primary Source in Appendix E: Tecumseh, Call for Pan-Indian Resistance (1810)
+Key Primary Source for Topic 4 in Appendix D

+Tecumseh, Call for Pan-Indian Resistance (1810)

-Explain some reasons why men and women who lived in the Eastern part of the United States wanted to move West in the 19th century, and describe aspects of pioneer life on the frontier (e.g., wagon train journeys on the Oregon and Santa Fe Trails, and settlements in the western territories).
+Suggested Primary and Secondary Sources for Topic 4 in Appendix D

+The Lewis and Clark Expedition (1803-1806)

+The Star-Spangled Banner: The Flag that Inspired a Nation (1814)

+Asian Export Art (18th-19th centuries), Peabody Essex Museum, Salem

+Whaling History (19th century), New Bedford Whaling Museum and Mystic Seaport

-Topic 5: Slavery, the legacy of the Civil War, and the struggle for civil rights
+Topic 5.
+Slavery, the legacy of the Civil War, and the struggle for civil rights for all

-Supporting Question: What ideas and events led to the abolition of slavery in the 19th century and the expansion of civil rights in the 20th century?
+Supporting Question: What ideas and events of the 19th century led to the expansion of civil rights in the 20th and 21st centuries?

+Trace the state-by-state abolition of slavery in the Northern states in the 18th and 19th centuries and the expansion of slavery into western states; explain the effects of the 1808 law that banned the importation of slaves into the United States and explain how a robust slave trade nonetheless continued within the United States until the mid-19th century.

-Identify the major reasons for the Civil War (e.g., slavery, political and economic competition in Western territories, the emergence of the Republican Party) and its most important outcomes (e.g., end of slavery, Reconstruction, expanded role of the federal government, industrial growth in the North).
+Identify the major reasons for the Civil War (e.g., slavery, political and economic competition in Western territories, the emergence of the Republican Party) and the war’s most important outcomes (e.g., end of slavery, Reconstruction, expanded role of the federal government, industrial growth in the North).

-Describe the role of Abraham Lincoln in the development of the Republican Party and his actions as President during the Civil War.
+Clarification Statement: In Grade 4, students were introduced to the Civil War as they learned about states of the Confederacy and the Union; they will study the Civil War in greater depth in high school.

+Explain the ideas and roles of some of the people of the pre-Civil War era who led the struggle against slavery (abolitionism) and for voting and property rights for African Americans (e.g., Harriet Tubman, Nat Turner, Sojourner Truth, Frederick Douglass, William Lloyd Garrison, Harriet Beecher Stowe).

 Identify the major military leaders and battles of the Civil War (e.g., Ulysses S. Grant, Robert E. Lee, William Tecumseh Sherman, Stonewall Jackson; Battles of Bull Run, Shiloh, Fredericksburg, Vicksburg, Gettysburg, Appomattox).

-Research some of the African Americans of the pre-Civil War era who led the struggle against slavery (e.g., Harriet Tubman, Nat Turner, Sojourner Truth, Frederick Douglass).

-Research the history of organizations such as the National Association for the Advancement of Colored People (NAACP) and individuals that fought for civil rights and against racial segregation in the 19th and 20th centuries, and give examples of separate facilities used by African Americans and Caucasian Americans in the early to mid-20th century (e.g., separate schools and colleges, separate neighborhoods, separate sections in buses, trains, restaurants, and movie theaters).
+Describe the role of Abraham Lincoln in the development of the Republican Party and his actions as President during the Civil War, including the Emancipation Proclamation and the 13th, 14th, and 15th Amendments to the Constitution.

+Explain the consequences of the Emancipation Proclamation and the 13th, 14th, and 15th Amendments for the rights of African Americans.

+advocacy for women’s rights surrounding the passage of the 14th and 15th Amendments and its relationship to the later movement for women’s rights

+women’s attainment of the right to vote with the passage of the 19th Amendment of 1920

+Describe living conditions for African Americans following the Civil War, during the Jim Crow era, including limited educational and economic opportunities, separate public facilities (e.g., segregated schools and colleges, neighborhoods, sections in buses, trains, restaurants, and movie theaters), the organized perpetuation of white supremacist beliefs and the threat of violence from extra-legal groups such as the Ku Klux Klan.
+Describe the role African American churches, civic organizations, and newspapers played in supporting and unifying African American communities.

-Research the people and events in the mid-20th century that contributed to decreasing racial segregation and expanding civil rights in the United States.
+Research and analyze one of the people, organizations, events, or legislative acts from the-20th century that contributed to expanding civil rights of African Americans, women, and others in the United States.

-Key Primary Source in Appendix E: excerpts from Martin Luther King, Jr., “I Have a Dream” speech (1963)

-Clarification Statement: In addressing this standard, teachers may choose to focus on any of the following:
+Clarification Statement: In addressing this standard, students and teachers may choose to focus on any of the following: